stellaaash/EPROM/Computer Science/IP Address.md

 | /25  | 255.255.255.128 | 128                     | 126                            | 2                 |
 | /24  | 255.255.255.0   | 256                     | 254                            | 1                 |
 # IPv4
-A 32-bit number divided into 4 blocks that go from 0 to 255.
+A 32-bit number divided into 4 octets that go from 0 to 255.
 Example : `192.168.1.1`
 # IPv6
+IPv6 was born from the need to have a range much wider than the one available through IPv4.

 > [!NOTE] Research to be done!